jpedro/jpedro.github.io/self-hosting.md

 ## Replacing heroku apps

-The idea here is to replace heroku's build packs with some tool that knows how to package the repo files into a docker image and deploy it.
+The idea is to replace heroku's build packs with some tool that knows how to package the repo files into a docker image and deploy it.

 The tool either intelligently figure out what type of application the repo is and how it should be handled or you explicitly tell it.